Apply as a Transfer Student

 Please visit the Transfer Credits website for more information about transferring your credits to Gallaudet, course equivalencies, and more.
 If you wish to contact our Transfer Specialist, please email firstname.lastname@example.org.

-All newly deaf and hard of hearing admitted students are automatically considered for our merit scholarships at the time of acceptance.
+All deaf and hard of hearing newly admitted students are automatically considered for our merit scholarships at the time of acceptance.
+Second Degree applicants are not eligible for merit-based scholarships.

 For optimal consideration for Honors scholarships, please submit your application and all requirements before the priority deadline of February 15.
-Applications received or completed after the priority deadline will be considered for admission, although scholarship funds may not be available.
+Applications received or completed after the priority deadline will be considered for admission, although additional merit scholarship funds may no longer be available.
 Learn more about the Honors Program here.

 APPLYING FOR FINANCIAL AID

-The financial aid process is a separate process from applying for admission.
+The financial aid process is separate from the process of applying for admission.

 Complete the FAFSA as soon as possible after October 1.
 The priority filing date is June 1.
 Once we have your FAFSA on file, we will send you a Financial Aid award letter that provides detailed information about your eligible financial aid and your estimated remaining cost.
-You must complete the financial aid process even if you are also completing the Vocational Rehabilitation funding process.
+You must complete the financial aid process even if you are also applying for Vocational Rehabilitation (VR) support.
 To see if you are eligible for VR, contact your state VR agency as early as your freshman year of high school.
-Second Degree applicants are not eligible for merit-based scholarships.